holochain/holochain-rust/doc/architecture/decisions/0004-have-only-one-wasm-ribosome.md

 ## Context

-There is a WASM intepretor in Rust which can enable hApps in many different languages.
-WASM is more performant than any other interpretor.
+There is a WASM intepretor in Rust.
+There seems to be a lot of momentum behind WASM:
+* all big browser support WASM since of Feb 2018
+* recent blockchain projects jump on WASM

+We will get more languages for Holochain for free just by those communities building WASM support JS, C++ and Rust already with stable support.

+By writing one WASM Ribosome we support more languages than sticking to a JS and Zygo Ribosome each.

 ## Decision

-Implement only one WASM ribosome for holochain and have it working for 2 different toolchains (Javascript and Rust or C++)
+Implement only one WASM ribosome for holochain and have it working for 2 different toolchains/languages (Javascript and Rust or C++ - to bo decided)

 ## Consequences

-Might do another ribosome non-wasm compatible languages like Closurescript, Python or Ruby
+Non WASM-able languages like Python or Ruby will not be supported.